 The historian in me required me to check every detail in the historical records of the trip.
 The dreamer and novelist in me then enabled me to add what is not in the documents - for example, how a Bear Clan Mohawk might respond to the torment of a chained bear being mauled by attack dogs for the pleasure of gamblers, when the four "kings" were taken to a bear pit in Hockley-in-the-Hole for what the Englishmen of the time considered fine entertainment.

-Fire Along the Sky and The Firekeeper are now available in handsome new editions from Excelsior Editions, an imprint of the State University of New York Press.
-A new edition of The Interpreter, with Vanishing Smoke on the cover, will be published by Excelsior in February 2012.
+Fire Along the Sky, The Firekeeper and The Interpreter are now available in handsome new editions from Excelsior Editions, an imprint of the State University of New York Press.